mikekitckchan/CTF-Checklist/Web Hacking/Technique/http_smuggling.md

 ### Pipeline

 - In http 1.1, there is also a new technology introduced called Pipeline.
-In Pipeline, multiple requests can be sent via one connction instead of sending each request in one connection;
+In Pipeline, multiple requests can be sent via one connection instead of sending each request in one connection;

 - Thus, under Pipeline, server can handles multiple request from client simultaneously;